+Eid-ul-Zuha is a Muslim festival to observe which, billions bow down in faith to offer Salah in unison all over the world.
+It is the second out of the two major festivals of Muslims.
 The festival is celebrated to revere Prophet Abraham's desire to sacrificing everything for God, even his own son.
-People are in festive mode at this time and meet their relatives and friends to wish them good luck.
+People are in a festive mood during this time and meet their relatives and friends to wish them good luck.

 As per the legend in Quaran, Ibrahim was going to sacrifice his own son for God.
 As he was about to do so, a voice came from heaven and stopped him.
 The voice asked Ibrahim to sacrifice something else instead of his son and that would be considered a great sacrifice as well.